-I'm old now - I feel it - I fight it - I look it.
+I'm old now - I feel it - I fight it - but I look it.
 I see my father in the mirror every morning staring back, demanding to be shaved.
 It was his birthday last week.
-Born 1904 started teaching in 1920, retired as head of a city school in 1966, died in 1995.
+Born 1904 he started teaching in 1920, retired as head of a city school in 1966, died in 1995.
 Horse drawn carts to men on the moon in a lifetime I recall two things about him this morning; both allow me to see age as a blessing when it offers a longer view.

 I remember being jiggled on his knee as he sang,

 "See Saw Marjory Daw Johnny shall have a new Master

 He shall have but a penny a day

 Because he can't work any faster"